Thijsq/thijsq.github.io/_posts/2018-02-22-nn-sales-prediction.md

 This code used 10 epochs, this can easily be scaled upwards, depending on the computing power of your machine.
 Or even better, execute your code in a cloud environment.
 Remember to store the model.fit in a variable, this makes it easy to plot the results lateron.

 ### Results
-Results after running the model for 10 epochs can be found[here]({{ "/assets/week2.png" | absolute_url }}).
+Results after running the model for 10 epochs can be found [here]({{ "/assets/week2.png" | absolute_url }}).
 This model is based on the mean absolute error, as a loss function.
 After running only 10 epochs and plotting the loss, we can see the loss function converging to it's final value.
 Please find the plot of the loss function [here]({{ "/assets/loss.png" | absolute_url }}).
 After setting these hyperparameters, we can as a final step use the model to predict.

 ```
 y_pred = model.predict(X_test, batch_size=2048)